About Us

 Can I place holds on items from my home computer?

 Absolutely!
-Just follow this link to the Winding Rivers Catalog and click the login button in the top right of the page.
-You will need your library barcode and pin number to log in so that you’re able to place or view your holds.
+Just click the link at the top of the page titled “Catalog” You will need your library barcode and PIN number to log in so that you’re able to place or view your holds.
+Your PIN number is the last 4 digits of your phone number.

 What is the Winding Rivers Library System?